NERSC/timemory/docs/getting_started/overview.md

 ## [Integrating into a Project](integrating.md)

-- Using TiMemory as an included sub-module
+- Using timemory as an included sub-module
 - Using CMake and `find_package`
 - Using Makefiles
-- TiMemory as an optional dependency in ~15 lines
+- Timemory as an optional dependency in ~15 lines
-- TiMemory as preload library
+- Timemory as preload library
     - `LD_PRELOAD` / `DYLD_INSERT_LIBRARIES` trink on Linux / macOS

 ## [Basics](basics.md)